THE VFA PIONEER HISTORIES PROJECT

 NS: Yes.
 At about the same time, my good friend Susan Deller Ross and her colleagues from her class at NYU Law School, decided to form a women’s rights law firm in New York City, which would take on employment cases and other instances of discrimination against women, and they invited me to join them.

 So, my husband and I moved to New York City, and I worked in the law firm for four years.
 The firm started in ’73 and it dissolved in ’77.
 And during that time, lo and behold, one of the things we did was to sue NBC under the Employment Discrimination Act.
-It was strictly an employment discrimination suit.
+This was an employment discrimination suit, not a claim under the 14th Amendment to the Constitution.

 JW: What happened with that lawsuit?

 NS: Well, we ultimately settled it.
 We settled it for what we thought was a substantial amount of money at the time, which it really wasn’t, looking back.
-But that, too, was encouraging the networks to pay more attention to women’s rights and to hire and promote women.
-The signal thing about that case is how close we became to the women, the plaintiff group.
-In employment cases, you do tend to become close to your client.
+But nonetheless, a settlement at any level encouraged the networks to make pay more attention to women’s rights and to hire and promote women.
+The signal thing about our case is how close we became to the women, the plaintiff group.
+In employment cases you do need to become close to your client.

 After the law firm dissolved in 1977, I moved back to Washington.
-We went our disparate ways, the four or five of us, and I went to work at the Justice Department and began working on environmental issues.
-Didn’t really continue working on women’s rights issues.
+We partners went our separate ways, the four or five of us.
+I got a job at the Justice Department and began working on environmental issues.

-And through that process, I saw the way that the hierarchy regarded Ruth Ginsburg, who had not yet made it to the federal bench.
-She was still in New York teaching at Rutgers.
-She had applied for, I think, a judicial position on the Court of Appeals for the Second Circuit.
-You might correct me if I’m wrong, but I think she had been turned down for that, and had not yet put in an application to come to the DC Circuit, and that was sort of being considered, that was kind of in the air.
+During my service on this committee, I saw the way that the hierarchy regarded Ruth Ginsburg, who had not yet made it to the federal bench.
+She was still in New York, teaching at Rutgers.
+She had applied and been rejected for a judicial position in the Court of Appeals for the Second Circuit.
+She had not yet put in an application for a seat on the DC Circuit, although such a move was expected.
+I was not involved in her appointment, but I did have a major impact on the candidacy of women who was appointed to the Court of Appeals in Oklahoma.

 JW: What was her name?